 Pharmacodynamics:

-Ceftriaxone is a third generation parenteral cephalosporin antibiotic.
-The bactericidal activity of ceftriaxone is due to the suppression of the synthesis of cell membranes. has a wide spectrum of action against gram-negative and gram-positive microorganisms.
-It is highly resistant to most beta-lactamases (both penicillinases and cephalosporinases) produced by Gram-positive and Gram-negative bacteria.
+Ceftriaxone is a third generation cephalosporin antibiotic for parenteral use.
+The bactericidal activity of ceftriaxone is due to the suppression of the synthesis of cell membranes. has wide range actions against gram-negative and gram-positive microorganisms.
+It is highly resistant to most beta-lactamases (both penicillinases and cephalosporinases) produced by gram-positive and gram-negative bacteria.

 Ceftriaxone is usually active against the following microorganisms: